Panchayati raj

-Mahatma Gandhi advocated for panchayat raj as the foundation of India's political system.
+Mahatma Gandhi advocated for panchayat raj system as the foundation of India's political system.
 It was envisioned as a decentralized form of government, where each village would be responsible for its own affairs.
 This vision was termed Gram Swaraj ("village self-governance").
 While India developed a highly centralized system of government, this has been moderated by delegating several administrative functions to the local level, thereby empowering elected gram panchayats.

 Jawaharlal Nehru inaugurated the panchayati raj system at Nagaur on 2 October 1959.
 The date was chosen to coincide with Mahatma Gandhi's birthday.
 Gandhi envisioned Gram Swaraj through the panchayati raj system.
 The system was later modified in 1992.